Body Language vs. Micro-Expressions

 - Repetitive touching of the nose or eyelid with a finger

-These behavior are not only repetitive, they may increase in severity under stress and at times become very fast.
-Incidentally, as I mentioned in Clues to Deceit, repetitive behaviors are soothing behaviors, which is why we develop nervous ticks in the first place.
-The brain benefits from the repetitive muscular tick as a form of pacification; however, it can become pathological.
+These behaviors are not only repetitive, they may increase in severity under stress and at times become very fast.
+Incidentally, as I mentioned in Clues to Deceit, repetitive behaviors are soothing behaviors, which is why we develop nervous tics in the first place.

 Asymmetrical Facial Gestures: